DSG-MACS/DSG-webpage/NOTES_DSG.md

 #### Revised front page

-The Dependable Systems Group (DSG) is a diverse collection of colleagues working in a range of areas covering foundations, technologies and applications of computer science.
+The Dependable Systems Group (DSG) is a diverse collection of colleagues working in a range of areas covering foundations, systems and applications of both.

 The research aims and objectives of the Dependable Systems Group are to improve the reliability and predictability of computer systems